The Blind Men and the Elephant Story

 The second blind man touched the elephant’s tusk and said: “Brother, you are wrong.
 No way is it a wall.
 I’m pretty sure it’s sharp like a spear!
 I can feel it!
 It’s round and sharp!”

-The third blind man was amused and decided to have a go at the animal himself.
-He touched its trunk and said: “You two are definitely wrong!
+The third blind man was amused and decided to try the animal himself.
+He touched its trunk and said, “You two are definitely wrong!
 It’s not round, sharp, or tall like a wall!
 It’s like a slithering snake!”

-The fourth blind man went towards its legs and reached out.
-He said after using his hands: “All three of you are wrong!
+The fourth blind man reached out and reached towards the elephant’s legs.
+After using his hands, he said, “All three of you are wrong!
 It’s neither a spear, wall, or snake!
 The elephant is as tall as a tree!”

 The fifth blind man decided to try his luck and felt bewildered after hearing his friends’ responses.
 He was very tall and happened to touch the elephant’s ear.
 “I think the elephant looks like a fan.
 The shape is unique.”